vylius2/barcode-app/README.md

   Also in the same properties file change spring.profiles.active to "dev" for in memory data base.
  -To login use username: admin
                password: admin
+ THIS APP DOES NOT HAVE USER INTERFACE, USE POSTMAN/INSOMNIA FOR TESTING!!